openresty/lua-nginx-module/README.markdown

 Lua Coroutine Yielding/Resuming
 -------------------------------

 * Because Lua's `dofile` and `require` builtins are currently implemented as C functions in LuaJIT 2.0/2.1, if the Lua file being loaded by `dofile` or `require` invokes [ngx.location.capture*](#ngxlocationcapture), [ngx.exec](#ngxexec), [ngx.exit](#ngxexit), or other API functions requiring yielding in the *top-level* scope of the Lua file, then the Lua error "attempt to yield across C-call boundary" will be raised.
 To avoid this, put these calls requiring yielding into your own Lua functions in the Lua file instead of the top-level scope of the file.

 [Back to TOC](#table-of-contents)

 Lua Variable Scope
 ------------------

-Care must be taken when importing modules and this form should be used:
+Care must be taken when importing modules, and this form should be used:

 ```lua